dymmond/edgy/docs/queries/related-name.md

 !!!
 Warning
     Because in the `org` foreign key of the `Team` model no `related_name` was not specified.
-    Saffier automatically generated the `teams_set` that is accessible from the `Organisation`.
+    Edgy automatically generated the `teams_set` that is accessible from the `Organisation`.
     Check the [default behaviour](#auto-generating) to understand.

 * **We want the team where the members of the blue team belong to**